qawolf/qawolf/docs/docs/what_is_qa_wolf.md

 We found [Playwright](https://github.com/microsoft/playwright) (and its precursor [Puppeteer](https://github.com/puppeteer/puppeteer)) to be more stable than Selenium in practice and we're not [the](https://medium.com/coursera-engineering/improving-end-to-end-testing-at-coursera-using-puppeteer-and-jest-5f1bac9cd176) [only](https://news.ycombinator.com/item?id=20505711) [ones](https://news.ycombinator.com/item?id=20506053).

 Playwright offers additional functionality we take advantage of, like [evaluating a script on a new document](https://github.com/microsoft/playwright/blob/master/docs/api.md#pageevaluateonnewdocumentpagefunction-args) and [creating a callback to the server](https://github.com/microsoft/playwright/blob/master/docs/api.md#pageexposefunctionname-playwrightfunction).
-While these are possible to reimplement, we want to spend our time creating a better end-to-end experience.
+While these are possible to reimplement in Selenium, we want to spend our time creating a better end-to-end experience.

 Since Playwright already supports the modern browsers of [Chromium](https://www.chromium.org/Home), [Firefox](https://www.mozilla.org/en-US/firefox/new), and [WebKit](https://webkit.org), we decided to prioritize stability over supporting legacy browsers like [Internet Explorer](https://support.microsoft.com/en-us/help/17621/internet-explorer-downloads).